-I. The CPU fan did not rotate because the CPU fan is damaged.

-When you boot-up the system and the CPU fan did not rotate, it may indicate that the fan is damaged.
-Replace it with a new fan.

-2. The CPU fan did not rotate immediately upon system boot-up or it took some time before the CPU fan rotated.
+- 1. The CPU fan did not rotate because the CPU fan is damaged. - When you boot-up the system and the CPU fan did not rotate, it may indicate that the fan is damaged.
+Replace it with a new fan. - 2.
+The CPU fan did not rotate immediately upon system bootup or it took some time before the CPU fan rotated.

-If the CPU fan did not rotate immediately upon system boot-up or it took some time before the fan rotated, check whether the heatsink and fan are mounted properly onto the CPU then restart the system.
+If the CPU fan did not rotate immediately upon system bootup or it took some time before the fan rotated, check whether the heatsink and fan are mounted properly onto the CPU then restart the system.
 If the same problem occurs, you must replace it with a good quality fan - one that will rotate immediately once power comes in and also one that can dissipate heat more efficiently, otherwise, you have to disable this function in the "CPU Fan Protection" field (PC Health Status submenu) of the BIOS.

-2.10.10 Chassis Fan Connector
+2.7.17 Chassis Fan Connectors

 Pin Function

-On/Off
+1 On/Off

-2 + I 2V
+2 +12V

-3 Sense
+3 Sensor

-If you are installing a chassis fan in the system unit, connect the fan's connector to J27 on the system board.
+If you are installing a chassis fan in the system unit, connect the fan's connector to J11 and/or J17 on the system board.
 The fan will provide adequate airflow throughout the chassis to prevent overheating the processor.
 The system is capable of monitoring and controlling the speed of the chassis fan.
 It will automatically turn off once the system enters the Suspend mode.